Managers' Internal Control Program Coordinator

 Program Director for Intergovernmental Affairs

-Liz Chimienti has spent nine years at the Office of Local Defense Community Cooperation and serves as the Deputy Program Director for Base Realignment and Closure (BRAC).
+Liz Chimienti has spent nine years at the Office of Local Defense Community Cooperation and serves as the Program Director, Realignment.
 Since 2015, she has coordinated the development of the Defense Spending by State report and other technical assistance products for OLDCC customers.
 Ms. Chimienti has worked with applicants in twelve states to develop programs of assistance for communities responding to base closure, or reductions in Defense personnel or procurement.
 She is a graduate of Cornell University’s School of Industrial and Labor Relations and holds a master’s degree in City Planning from MIT.

 Presidential Management Fellow